When Does a Client Need a Higher Level of Care?

 While these guidelines are a primary resource for determining care levels, each client situation is unique and individual clinical judgment of the referring provider plays a major role in the recommendation.

-We admit patients to higher levels of care in our facilities in Minnesota, Ohio, or Washington as quickly as possible.
+We admit clients to higher levels of care in our facilities in Minnesota, Ohio, or Washington as quickly as possible.
 We verify insurance benefits and connect you and your patient with a Phone Intake Therapist/Nurse, who will complete a phone intake, secure the necessary medical data, schedule an admission date and facilitate any necessary lodging.

-The Phone Intake Therapist/Nurse will help you and your patient every step of the way.
+The Phone Intake Therapist will help you and your patient every step of the way.
 We will involve you from admission to discharge, to provide the smoothest transition possible.

 If you have a patient in need of eating disorder treatment at any level, call Admissions at 1-888-364-5977 or fill out our Refer a Patient web form.
 Together, we can help your client take the next step in recovery.